SirakMario/Restaurant_Finder/README.md

   2. Ensure that you have the proper database configuration as specified in the 'settings.py' file under the 'restaurant_app' module.

   3. Migration Generation
-  run the code 'python manage.py makemigrations' and then 'python manage.py migrate' in the terminal.This will create the necessary tables in postgres.
+  run the code **'python manage.py makemigrations'** and then **'python manage.py migrate'** in the terminal.This will create the necessary tables in postgres.
 Ensure that your current directory is the main folder.

  4. ETL Execution (Extract, Transform, Load)
-    In order to retrieve the information from the google maps API onto the postgres database, you need to run the command 'python manage.py load_restaurants'
+    In order to retrieve the information from the google maps API onto the postgres database, you need to run the command **'python manage.py load_restaurants'**

  5. Launching the Server
- To run the websites, you need to run the command 'python manage.py runserver'
+ To run the website, you need to run the command **'python manage.py runserver'**